YASH-OG/password_strength_checker/README.md

    ```bash
    cp .env.example .env
    ```
-   Then edit `.env` and replace `your-openrouter-api-key-here` with your actual OpenRouter API key.
+   Then edit `.env` and replace `your-openrouter-api-key-here` with your actual OpenAI API key.

 5. Start the backend server:
    ```bash